Canon 135 f2 review

-The canon 135 f2 one of the highest reputation lens in the whole canon lineup.
-If Ryan Brenizer uses for a wedding perhaps this lens is not too bad.
-I was very much interested in this lens because seems very similar to my canon 200 f2,8.
+The canon 135 f2 is one of the highest reputation lens in the whole canon lineup.
+If Ryan Brenizer uses it for a wedding probably this lens could not be that bad.
+I was very much interested in this lens because it seems very similar to my Canon 200 f2,8.
 Both lenses use 2 ED elements and has a very similar look: black finish with red ring around the lens.
-The first thing to realise the f2 aperture.
+The first thing to realise is the f2 aperture.
 This helps a lot with the iso selection.
 Simply using the lowest iso outside almost all the time.
 The f2 aperture helps a lot in the inside work as well, I often find the f2,8 aperture is not enough without a flash, but f2 can make a real change.

 Why is this lens so good ?

 Lets see: 1.
 F2 brightness an incredible feature with this optical quality at f2 aperture, I don’t know how many such lenses exist (I don’t think of any with so high sharpness at f2 perhaps just the 200mm f/2 is), the two ED glass helps a lot I’m sure.
 2. Quick and accurate autofocus.
 My personal approach to lenses I interested in optical quality first, but a good autofocus system also very important, the lack of autofocus system simple kills the lens capabilities, even more important to big apertures where the depth of field is very narrow.
 These two abilities makes sure anything comes out of your camera with this lens attached you won’t be disappointed, if you do your part correctly.
 Simply it is a wonderful lens in all aspects